lj-ditrapani/py-passphrase-generator/README.md

 Like your password for logging into your physical laptop or a master password for a password vault.
 Many websites exists that do this already.
-But I want a tool I can read the source in 5 mintues and run on my own machine.
+But I want a tool I can read the source in 5 minutes and run on my own machine.

 ![xkcd password strength comit](https://imgs.xkcd.com/comics/password_strength.png)